mevaldovi/Vanilla-Hangman/README.md

 [Click here to start playing](link goes here)

 ## Description
 Easy-to-use word guessing game.
-Once you click "Click hree to start playing", press any key to get started.
+Once you click "Click here to start playing", press any key to get started.
 Hint: You may want to do a quick Google search "JavaScript primitive data types" before playing! 😁

 ## Technology
 HTML, CSS, & vanilla JavaScript.